Cikopo–Palimanan Toll Road: History

+Following the completion of the Jakarta–Cikampek Toll Road in 1988, the Indonesian government began studying the extension of the toll road network eastward to accommodate increasing traffic volumes on the North Coast Road (Jalan Raya Pantura), which had become increasingly congested.
+Initial planning for the project commenced in 1988, when the government commissioned the Japan International Cooperation Agency (JICA) to conduct a feasibility study for a toll road linking Cikampek and Cirebon.
+The study was carried out between 1988 and 1990.

+The JICA study proposed a two-phase development programme.
+The first phase included seven toll plazas located at Cikampek, Subang, Cikedung, Dawuan, Palimanan, Cirebon, and East Cirebon.
+The second phase proposed additional toll plazas at Kalijati, South Haur (Haur Selatan), Sumberjaya, and West Cirebon.
+The toll road was planned as a four-lane controlled-access highway and was projected to open to traffic in 1998.
+The estimated construction cost for the first phase was Rp747 billion.

+However, only the section between Palimanan and Kanci was completed as originally planned, opening to traffic in 1998 as the Palimanan–Kanci Toll Road.
+The remaining sections of the proposed Cikampek–Cirebon toll road were postponed and were not realized until 17 years later, when they were developed as the Cikopo–Palimanan Toll Road (Cipali).

+Development of the Cikopo–Palimanan Toll Road formally commenced with a groundbreaking ceremony on 8 December 2011, officiated by Minister of Public Works Djoko Kirmanto during the presidency of Susilo Bambang Yudhoyono.

-The project is estimated at Rp12.562 trillion ($1.4 billion) and is owned by a joint venture company PT Lintas Marga Sedaya with portion 55 percent is owned by Plus Expressways Berhad and 45 percent is owned by PT Bhaskara Utama for 35 years concession.
+The project is estimated at Rp12.562 trillion ($1.4 billion) and is owned by a joint venture company PT Lintas Marga Sedaya with portion 55 percent is owned by PLUS Expressways Berhad and 45 percent is owned by PT Bhaskara Utama for 35 years concession.

 In July 2012, 95 percent of land acquisition has been done and bank loan commitment of Rp9 trillion has been got, but the loan only can be withdrawn after 100 percent of land acquisition has been finished.
 Inline with already finished of all land acquisitions, in September 2012, twenty two banks agreed to initial disburse the fund of the project.
 At end of January 2014, 15 percent physical project has been finished and predicted the toll road will be operated at end of 2014 or early 2015.
 On 29 October 2014, PT Lintas Marga Sedaya announced that the toll road would be completed by June 2015.